 Answer: (Hydrolysis of water has been performed in the activity 1.7 in the text book.)
 When electric current is passed through water it decomposes into its constituent components, i.e. hydrogen and oxygen gases.
 During electrolysis of water hydrogen gas collected in one test tube and has double amount than oxygen collected in another test tube.
 This is because a water molecule is formed by the combination of hydrogen and oxygen in the ratio of 2:1.

 Question 4: Why does the colour of copper sulphate solution change when an iron nail is dipped in it?

 Answer: The colour of copper sulphate solution is blue.
-When an iron nail is dipped in the solution of copper sulphate, it forms ferrous sulphate solution and copper metal by the displacement of copper from the solution.
+When an iron nail is dipped in the solution of copper sulphate, it displaces copper from copper sulphate to form ferrous sulphate.
 The colour of ferrous sulphate is green.
-That’s why the solution becomes green.
+That's why blue colour disappears and the solution becomes green.

 Question 5: Give an example of a double displacement reaction other than the one given in Activity 1.10.

 Answer: When lead nitrate reacts with potassium iodide, potassium nitrate and lead iodide is formed.
-In this reaction the both the reactants exchanges their irons after reaction.
+In this reaction the both the reactants exchange their ions after reaction.
 This type of reaction is known as double displacement reaction.

 Pb(NO3 )2 (aq) + KI (aq) ⇨ KNO3 + PbI2

 Question 6: Identify the substances that are oxidised and the substances that are reduced in the following reactions.